Ngô Đình Nhu: Early years

-Nhu's family originated from the central Vietnamese village of Phú Cam.
+Nhu's family originated from Lệ Thủy district, Quảng Bình in central Vietnam.
 His family had served as mandarins in the imperial court in Huế.
 His father, Ngô Đình Khả, was a counselor to Emperor Thành Thái during the French colonisation.
 After the French deposed the emperor on the pretext of insanity, Khả retired in protest and became a farmer.
 Nhu was the fourth of six sons, born in 1910.

 In his early years, Nhu was aloof from politics and was regarded as a bookish and quiet personality who preferred academic pursuits.
 By the 1920s, his three elder brothers Ngô Đình Khôi, Ngô Đình Thục and Ngô Đình Diệm were becoming prominent figures in Vietnam.
 Thục became the Roman Catholic Archbishop of Huế in 1960.
 In 1932, Diệm became the interior minister but resigned within a few months after realising that he would not be given any real power.
 Nhu showed little interest in following in their footsteps.

 Nhu completed a bachelor's degree in literature in Paris and then studied paleography and librarianship, graduating from the École Nationale des Chartes, an archivists' school in Paris.
 He returned to Vietnam from France at the outbreak of World War II.
 He was influenced by personalism, a concept he had acquired in the Latin Quarter.
 It had been conceived in the 1930s by Catholic progressives such as Emmanuel Mounier.
 Mounier's heirs in Paris, who edited the left wing Catholic review Esprit denounced Nhu as a fraud.
 Personalism blamed liberal capitalism for the Great Depression and individualistic greed and exploitation, and disagreed with communism due to its opposition to spirituality.

-Nhu worked at Hanoi's National Library and in 1943, he married Trần Lệ Xuân, later known as "Madame Nhu".
+Nhu worked at Hanoi's National Library and in 1943, he married Trần Lệ Xuân, later known as Madame Nhu.
 She was a Buddhist but converted to her husband's religion.
+Nhu worked with scholar Ching Ho A. Chen on Nguyễn dynasty documents.
 The French dismissed Nhu from his high-ranking post, due to Diệm's nationalist activities, and he moved to the Central Highlands resort town of Đà Lạt and lived comfortably, editing a newspaper.
 He raised orchids during his time in Đà Lạt.
+In 1945, he returned to work as a leading archivist in the Empire of Vietnam, and later in the Democratic Republic of Vietnam.